 The Capacity Building grant and training program is created by Good Things Australia and available to community organisations in Australia through the Be Connected program.

-Organisations successful in being accepted into the Capacity Builder program will receive $52,500 grant funding and a specialist pack of training resources ready to deliver.
+Organisations successful in being accepted into the Capacity Builder program will receive $52,500 grant funding and a special pack of training resources ready to deliver.

-Capacity Builders will nominate at least one person as their trainer who will attend a skillshare with Good Things on how to deliver this training package in their community.
+Capacity Builders will nominate at least one person as their trainer (Lead Digital Mentor) who will attend a skillshare with Good Things on how to deliver this training package in their community.

 The Capacity Builders use the training package to train digital mentors in their community, then provide 2 hours of follow up coaching support.
 Capacity Builders have 12 months to complete this work.